tbreuss/mithril-by-examples/examples/component-class-counter.md

 ---
 title: Component Class Counter
-desc: "This is not recommended, but if you have to: Counter component example based on a javascript class."
+abstract: "This is not recommended, but if you have to: Counter component example based on a javascript class."
 date: 2020-09-24
 tags: [component, class, state, counter, m.mount]
 level: beginner